Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 Note ‘35'

-The Balances of Trade Payable, Loans given, Interest receivable on loans and Unsecured Loan Taken are subject to confirmation and consequential adjustment if any.
+The Balances of Trade Payable, Financial Assets (Employees Advances), advances including advances to suppliers, Loans given, Interest receivable on loans and Unsecured Loan Taken are subject to confirmation and consequential adjustment if any.

 Note ‘36': MATERIAL UNCERTAINTY

-The company has closed its manufacturing operations due to unsatisfactory performance of the company and continued operational losses.
+The company has closed the operations at the Company's manufacturing unit located at SP - 825, Road No.14, V K I Area, Jaipur -302013 w.e.f 9th December, 2022 due to unsatisfactory performance of the company with continued operational losses.
 The company has disposed off substantial Plant & Machinery in one or more tranches.
 These events or conditions, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
-However, consent of Board of Directors is accorded to appoint a consultant for setting a new project, hence, the financial statements have been prepared on going concern basis.
+However, consent of Board of Directors is accorded to appoint a consultant for setting up a new business and the company is in process of appointment of a consultant for setting a new project, hence, the financial statements have been prepared on going concern basis.

 Note ‘37': LEASES